vladiceanu/app-example/README.md

 Both applications are running in Kubernetes environment and their deployment/redeployment is fully automated.
 A few tests are also covered.

+For more details, please see each app's folder.

 ## System Requirements
 1. One <b>Debian GNU/Linux 9</b> VM;
 2. min: 1CPU; 2Gi Memory; 10Gi Storage;<br>